 A – I’m doing a hinge assembly for you guys – it is a removable double-shear mount, and you guys can make whatever you want to hang from it.
 I’ve included pilot holes in the bumper to correctly position it on either side, so it will retrofit to an existing bumper.
 Look for that later after I finish this product run.

 Q – Will these be available for limited models?
 To sit flush with the flares?

 Q – Will you be able to add a drop-down menu for extra width?
 For people with no flares, sr5 flares and limited/sport/bushwhacker flares?

-A – the bumper is designed for crawling so it’s as tight and clearances as I can get it – however, I’m working on flare extension options with another vendor for folks who want that aesthetic.
-Look for those later in the year.
+A – the bumper is designed for crawling so it’s as tight and as clearanced as I can get it – however, I’m working on flare extension options with another vendor for folks who want that aesthetic.
+Look for those later in the year/next year.